 The National Heritage Memorial Fund’s predecessor, The National Land Fund, was set up in 1946 to purchase land and buildings as a ‘thank-offering for victory, and a war memorial’.

+However, the fund remained largely unused and in 1977 there was public outcry over the sale of the historic Mentmore Towers and its contents.
 On the death of the 6th Earl of Rosebery, the government had declined to buy the Grade I listed country house and its contents in lieu of death duties.
-As a consequence, the collection of precious art and objects was sold through a public auction.
+As a result, the precious art and objects were sold through a public auction.

-It was given an independent board of Trustees and allocated the money remaining in the National Land Fund as well as an annual grant.
+It was given an independent board of Trustees and allocated the money remaining in the National Land Fund as well as an allowance of grant-in-aid.

 This new fund was to build on, and expand, the legacy of its predecessor by making available grants to help acquire, maintain or preserve any land, building or structure, or any object or collection of outstanding scenic, historic, aesthetic, architectural, scientific or artistic interest to the nation.

 The word ‘memorial’ remains in the title as a reminder that this fund remains true to the original vision of creating the finest of memorials to those who have given their lives for the UK.

 The NHMF continues to act as the fund of last resort, supporting some of our nation’s greatest treasures when it matters most.

 In 1994, the NHMF and its trustees were appointed distributor of the heritage share of the National Lottery’s funds for Good Causes, which it now operates through The National Lottery Heritage Fund.

 The Heritage Fund is the largest dedicated funder of heritage in the UK.
 It offers opportunities for conserving the nation’s heritage with emphasis on placing people and communities at the heart of projects.